Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** S, M (a drop of water or piece of ice)
 **Duration:** Instantaneous

 You create a shard of ice and fling it at one creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 piercing damage.
 Hit or miss, the shard then explodes.
-The target and each creature within 5 feet of it must succeed on a Dexterity saving throw or take 2d6 cold damage.
+The target and each creature within 5 feet of it must succeed on a Dexterity Saving Throw or take 2d6 cold damage.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the cold damage increases by 1d6 for each slot level above 1st.